Copyright © 2014 by SUNY Oneonta

 1. Members will respond to requests for police service, will render aid and assistance, and will investigate offenses and suspicious circumstances independent or regardless of race, religious beliefs, gender, sexual orientation, or ethnic background of any person or group of persons.

-3. Members will, as necessary and professionally appropriate, use techniques and strategies to advance the reality of impartial policing and prevent inappropriate perceptions of biased law enforcement.
+3. Members will, as necessary and professionally appropriate, use techniques and strategies that advance the reality of impartial policing.
+Officers are expected to work to prevent the perception of biased law enforcement, which could assist the efforts towards gaining the trust and confidence of the campus community.
 These techniques and strategies include, but are not limited to:

-4. Officers will use the wewarable video cameras on all vehicle and traffic stops or any other incidents as ouotlined in General Order 302.50 Wearable Video Camera.
+4. Officers will use the wearable video cameras on all vehicle and traffic stops or any other incidents as ouotlined in General Order 302.50 Wearable Video Camera.

 V. Complaint Process

 A. Any complaint that a member conducted policing activities based upon any improper criteria will be conducted consistent with General Order 140.10 Personnel Complaints & Internation Investigations.

 B. Violations of this directive will result in remedial training and/or disciplinary action, that is in full compliance with applicable legal standards and the contractual requirements contained in Agreement between the State of New York and PBANYS, NYSCOBA, CSEA and UUP